Yitzhak Shamir

-Early and personal life
+Early life

-Yitzhak Yezernitsky (later Yitzhak Shamir) was born in the predominantly Jewish village of Ruzhany, Grodno province, Russian Empire (now Belarus), which after World War I returned to Poland, as the son of Perla and Shlomo, owner of a leather factory.
+Yitzhak Yezernitsky was born in the predominantly Jewish village of Ruzhany, Bialystok-Grodno District of Ober Ost, shortly thereafter incorporated into the Kingdom of Poland (now in Belarus), as the son of Perla and Shlomo, owner of a leather factory.
 Shamir later moved to Białystok and studied at a Hebrew high school network.
-As a youth, he joined Betar, the Revisionist Zionist youth movement.
-He studied law at the University of Warsaw, but cut his studies short in order to emigrate to what was then Mandatory Palestine.
+As a youth, Yezernitsky joined Betar, the Revisionist Zionist youth movement.
+Yezernitsky studied law at the University of Warsaw, but cut his studies short in order to emigrate to what was then Mandatory Palestine in 1935.
+Shamir was the surname Yitzhak Yezernitsky used on a forged underground identity card.
+Once in British Palestine, Yitzhak Yezernitsky changed his surname to Shamir.
+He later said Shamir means a thorn that stabs and a rock that can cut steel.
+Shamir initially worked in an accountant's office.